tryteex/tiny/README.md

 # tiny
-"tiny" is a small web framework that allows you to write a Laravel-style frontend in Rust language.
+**tiny** is a small web framework that allows you to write a Laravel-style frontend in Rust language.

 Demo: [https://tiny.com.ua/](https://tiny.com.ua)